hardesc/rbp-npm/npm/doc/misc/npm-config.md

 Also the tag that is added to the package@version specified by the `npm tag` command, if no explicit tag is given.

-### tag-version-prefix

-* Default: `"v"`
-* Type: String

-If set, alters the prefix used when tagging a new version when performing a version increment using  `npm-version`.
-To remove the prefix altogether, set it to the empty string: `""`.

-Because other tools may rely on the convention that npm version tags look like `v1.0.0`, _only use this property if it is absolutely necessary_.
-In particular, use care when overriding this setting for public packages.

 ### tmp

 * Default: TMPDIR environment variable, or "/tmp"